 Over-The-Counter Medicines for Infants and Children

-Over-the-counter (OTC) drugs are medicines you can buy without a healthcare provider's
+Over-the-counter (OTC) medicines are medicines you can buy without a healthcare provider's

 prescription.
-They usually come as pills, capsules, or liquids, and are sold in drugstores
+They usually come as pills, capsules, or liquids, and are sold in pharmacies

 Here are tips from some professional health organizations and the FDA on how to give